 The Company has adopted the ASX Corporate Governance Principles and Recommendations on diversity.
-As at 31 July 2013 the organisation had 37 full time equivalent employees.
-The proportion of women employees in the whole organisation as at 31 July 2013 was 49%.
+As at 31 July 2014 the organisation had 33 employees.
+The proportion of women employees in the whole organisation as at 31 July 2014 was 48%.
 While the Company believes that this represents a good level of gender diversity, it will continue to ensure that neither gender nor any other differences interfere with the employment of individuals based on their suitability for the position available.

-The proportion of women in senior executive positions as at 31 July 2013 was 14%.
+The proportion of women in senior executive positions as at 31 July 2014 was 28%.
 The Company's objective is to incrementally grow this as vacancies allow and suitably qualified candidates are available.
 The aim is to achieve female representation of 30% or more.
 The small number of senior executive positions within the organisation and the low turnover rate limits the opportunity to increase female representation in this area.

-The proportion of women on the Board of Directors as at 31 July 2013 was 40% with two of the five Directors being women.
+The proportion of women on the Board of Directors as at 31 July 2014 was 50% with two of the four Non-Executive Directors being women.
 The Board will continue to assess candidates on their skills, knowledge and experience and on the relevance of these to the Company's needs.